neomjs/neo/.github/CLI.md

 This guide explains the different scripts (programs) which are included inside the package.json.</br>
 They are important for working on the framework code base.

 You can run each script inside your terminal.
+E.g.:
+> npm run build-all

 Make sure to call them on the top-level folder (the one containing the package.json).

+In case you want to pass program options, please use the node based calls instead.
+E.g.:
+> node ./buildScripts/buildAll.js -f

+You will notice that all programs are using the -f option here.
+The reason is that you can call them inside your neo.mjs workspaces as well, where the framework is included as a node module, but needs to deploy to a top-level dist folder.

 ## Content
 1. <a href="#build-all">build-all</a>